Administration for Children's Services311Search all NYC.gov websites

 Child Neglect

-Neglect is defined as the failure of a parent or caretaker to provide needed food, clothing, shelter, medical care, or supervision to the degree that the child’s health, safety, and well-being are threatened with harm.
-Some examples include:
+Neglect is defined as the failure of a parent or caretaker to provide needed food, clothing, shelter, medical care, education, or proper supervision or guardianship to the degree that the child’s health, safety, and well-being are threatened with harm.
+Some examples may include:

 • Failure to support a child’s educational needs either by keeping a child home from school for unexcused reasons or not following up with a child’s educational needs despite the school’s outreach to the parent or caretaker.

-• Failure to provide adequate food, clothing, or shelter.
+• Failure to provide adequate food, clothing, or shelter though financially able to do so or offered financial means to do so.

 • Failure to provide medical or mental health care (including drug abuse services).

-• Leaving a child alone who is not developmentally able to be left alone without adequate supervision.
+• Leaving a child alone when the child is not developmentally able to be left alone without adequate supervision.

 • Leaving a child with someone without establishing a plan for the provision for food, clothing, education, or medical care.

-• Leaving a child with someone that does not have the ability to appropriately supervise or protect the child.
+• Leaving a child with someone who does not have the ability to appropriately supervise or protect the child.

 • Subjecting a child to humiliation, fear, verbal terror, or extreme criticism.

-• Using corporal punishment beyond what is objectionably reasonable and it results in the physical or emotional harm of a child.
+• Using excessive corporal punishment and it results in the physical or emotional harm of a child.

 • Exposing a child to family violence.